 So as our Sunday school teachers told us what Jesus said, ‘pray for our enemies, bless those who curse you’.
 They need our silent prayers too.
 Maybe they also wish deep down there was a savior for them too.

-Teachers, counselors, and coaches should have the training to identifying at risk students, or a high risk child.
-And what are the high risk child or at risk students characteristics.
-This is the first stage in helping a high risk child or at risk students.
-After identifying at risk students, and at risk students characteristics, the next step is helping to provide resources for at risk students.
-Then teaching at risk students meeting their needs, with the proper agencies and programs – child at risk social services – is provided.
+Teachers, counselors, and coaches should have the training to identifying at-risk students or high-risk children.
+And what are the high-risk child or at-risk students’ characteristics?
+This is the first stage in helping a high-risk child or at-risk student.
+After identifying at-risk students, and at-risk students’ characteristics, the next step is helping to provide resources for at-risk students.
+Then teaching at-risk students meeting their needs, with the proper agencies and programs – child at risk social services – is provided.

 Remediation programs, tutoring, mentorship, academic advising, substance abuse awareness programs, employment training.